-The phase adjustment is made using the Windows control software or using the PHASE= command.
+The phase adjustment between RDS subcarrier and pilot tone is an optional procedure applicable for stereo transmission (for mono there's nothing to adjust).
+The adjustment is made using the Windows control software or using the PHASE= command.
 Make sure the external synchronization is enabled (check the command EXTSYNC or the item Clock source on the System card in the Windows control software which must be set to Auto).